JDMarc/albatross/README.txt

 A 1982 Honda GL500, which is exactly what this "albatross" project is for.
 In essence, we are building a twin turbocharged motorcycle in homage to the 80s and the cx500 turbo as a whole, this is done through liberal fault correction and tuning options controlled by 3 main systems, those being:
-- RASPBERRY PI -
- - Controls and drives the digital dash, which I often refer to as the "HUD"

 Albatross Pi HUD + Control Scaffold
 ===================================